Jimbly/dcjam2024/Jimb-TODO.md

 * change wander to only wander between 2 spaces, start and random neighbor, then can enable on all
 * moving on full map?
 * darken read notes on the minimap
-* door/stairs_in  fade is covering up the menu button
 * Enemy stay at target position for ~10 seconds if they lost their target
 * animate monsters
 * shake things whe people get hit